Democrat Ralph Northam Wins Virginia Governor Race

 "Virginia has told us to end the divisiveness, that we will not condone hatred and bigotry," Northam said.
 "It’s going to take a doctor to heal our differences.
 And I’m here to tell you, the doctor is in!"

-Northam was briefly interrupted by immigration protesters who were removed from the stage by security.
+Northam was briefly interrupted by protesting immigration advocates who were removed from the stage by security.
 They appeared to be objecting to Northam's recent statement that he would sign a law banning sanctuary cities in Virginia.

-Both national parties spent millions of dollars in the first major election since President Donald Trump's surprise victory last year and were closely eyeing the outcome as an early barometer of the political climate ahead of next the 2018 midterm contests.
+Both national parties spent millions of dollars in the first major election since Trump's surprise victory last year and were closely eyeing the outcome as an early barometer of the political climate ahead of the 2018 midterm contests.

-"The Democratic Party is back my friends!"
-Democratic National Committee Chairman Tom Perez said as he took the stage at Northam's party, switching between Spanish and English in his remarks.
+"The Democratic Party is back, my friends!" the party's national chairman, Tom Perez, said as he took the stage at Northam's victory celebration, switching between Spanish and English in his remarks.

 Turnout was higher than in recent gubernatorial contests in Virginia, with more than 2.6 million votes counted by about 10 p.m.
-In the last two governor's races, fewer than 2.3 million votes were cast in each.
+In each of the last two governor's races, fewer than 2.3 million votes were cast.

-He got a major boost from the support of popular term-limited Democratic Virginia Gov. Terry McAuliffe, who handed his successor a strong economy and an electorate that told pollsters they believe the state is on the right track.
+He got a major boost from the support of popular Gov. Terry McAuliffe, a term-limited Democrat who is handing his successor a strong economy and an electorate that told pollsters they believe the state is on the right track.

-Gillespie, a former lobbyist and Republican National Committee chairman, responded to a near-loss in the GOP primary against a Trump-aligned challenger earlier this year by taking a hard right turn on immigration and Confederate monuments.
+Gillespie, a former lobbyist and Republican National Committee chairman, responded to a near-loss in the GOP primary against a Trump-aligned challenger this year by taking a hard right turn on immigration and the removal of Confederate monuments.

 According to NBC News exit polling data, 60 percent of Virginia voters said the monuments to Confederate leaders should be left in place, while 36 percent said that statues on government property should be removed.

-Gillespie said he favored leaving the monuments to Confederate leaders but adding relevant historical details.
+Gillespie said he favored leaving the monuments but adding relevant historical details.
 Northam had said the monuments should be removed and put in museums, with the decision left in the hands of localities.

-Trump endorsed but didn't campaign for Gillespie and attacked him shortly after his loss on Tuesday night, tweeting from South Korea where he is traveling that the GOP candidate "did not embrace me or what I stand for."
+Trump endorsed but didn't campaign for Gillespie and attacked him shortly after his loss on Tuesday night, tweeting from South Korea that the GOP candidate "did not embrace me or what I stand for."

 Health care was the top concern among Virginia voters, with 37 percent citing it as the most important issue to their vote, according to the NBC News exit poll.